A META-Health view on coincidence and fate

 But in the behavioural strategies above mentioned, it also seems to be a resolution – an immediate, forced interruption of the conflict pattern or constellation.
 This can more often than not be recognized as a blessing in hindsight:

-the own identity and values are reviewed and, hopefully, updated by the experience that the former strategy is no longer working, nor is it needed.
+the person’s identity and values are reviewed and, hopefully, updated by the experience that the former strategy is no longer working, nor is it needed.

 Idealistically, this also happens in the „prelude-accidents“ named above, and this resolution opens the way to stabilization and strengthening of tissue and psyche.